Missions

 Emergency Food Closet

 In 2020, First Presbyterian Church (FPC), through a generous grant from the Capital Campaign Mission Giving, partnered with Lift UP to adopt the Alder House Building.
 FPC has a rich history with Alder House, located one block from our church.
 The adoption allows Lift UP to provide extra services for the residents of that community; such as culinary education classes with a focus on healthy cooking called Supper Club, they also provide an emergency food pantry for the residents.
-To volunteer at the Adler House Emergency Food Closet, please click here:
+To volunteer at the Adler House Emergency Food Closet, please click here.

-Walk the Wildwood
+Walk the Wildwood - Saturday, August 10

 Kamwenge Secondary School in Uganda